EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-users.rst

    email address you provided.
 You can then login with that email address and password

-| At this point your account is registered on the ATI SAFE but you do not
-  have a machine account on the ATI Service.
+At this point your account is registered on the ATI SAFE but you do not have a machine account on the ATI Service.

 To obtain a machine account on the ATI Service you require a *Project Code*.
 Your project's PI or Project Manager should be able to supply you with these details.
-| Once you have them you should:
+Once you have them you should:

 #.
 Log into the ATI SAFE (see `How to login to the ATI SAFE`_)
 #.
-On the Main page, click the "Request New Account" button.
-#.
-Select the correct project from the drop down list
+Request machine account (see `How to request an account for an ATI Research Computing Service machine`_).

 .. _login: